a-schild/Zabbix-HyperV-Templates/README.md

 `UserParameter=hyperv.check[*],powershell.exe -file "C:\Program Files\Zabbix\zabbix-vm-perf.ps1" "$1" "$2" "$3"`

- Restart agent
+* Restart zabbix agent.

-* Set-up Hyper-V host.
+* Set-up Hyper-V host in Zabbix interface.
-	* Add a new host as usual.
+	* Add a new host, if needed.
 	* Link it with "Template Windows HyperV Host" template.
 	* Wait for a guest discovery to fire, it will:
 		* discover Hyper-V guests,